ecls-cdm/cdm/docs/index.md

 - 100% open-source in the spirit of the OMOP CDM and open to community contributions
 - data privacy-friendly by being self-hosted
-- inspired by the infastructure of the ELSO Registry and uses similar terminology
+- inspired by the infastructure of the ELSO Registry and using similar terminology
 - officially endorsed by the [Extracorporeal Life Support Organization (ELSO)](https://elso.org){:target="\_blank"} and by [OHDSI](https://ohdsi.org){:target="\_blank"} as stakeholder institution of the OMOP CDM.